-3.0 Policies - Theme 2: Policy CO2 - Replacement, improved and additional play, sports and recreation facilities
+3.0 Policies - Theme 2: Policy CO2 - Replacing, Improving and Increasing Play, Sports and Recreation Facilities

-Currently (2017) the town has active Football, Rugby and Bowling Clubs, each with their own provision.
+32.1 Currently (2018) the town has active Football, Rugby and Bowling Clubs, each with their own provision.
 In addition, there is a sports field and play area - The Memorial Park.
 Access to high quality open spaces and opportunities for sport and recreation can make an important contribution to community health and wellbeing.
 It is important to retain what the town has, to take opportunities to improve facilities, and to support health and wellbeing across the residents' age profile, from children to older people.
 It is also recognised that the sports clubs encourage visitors from across the region, and beyond, making a contribution to supporting sustainable rural tourism that benefit businesses, and respect the character of the rural area.
 For all of these reasons the town would wish to protect its play, sports and recreational assets, and where appropriate will encourage registration as Assets of Community Value, a process the Football Club has successfully completed.

-The Football Club, providing facilities for a significant number of regular youth, adult and veteran players, and FA qualified coaches for 4-14 year olds, has identified the need for improved lighting facilities at the ground to extend the hours of use.
+32.2 The Football Club, providing facilities for a significant number of regular youth, adult and veteran players, and FA qualified coaches for 4-14 year olds, has identified the need for improved lighting facilities at the ground to extend the hours of use.
 The town has supported the Bowling Club plans to upgrade both its indoor bowling provision and to extend its facilities for wider community use; this represents an improvement to the town's recreation and local facilities.
-An improvement plan for the Memorial Park is currently being planned, partly funded through the 106 agreement for the Batheway Development.
+An improvement plan for the Memorial Park is currently being implemented, partly funded through the 106 agreement for the Batheway Development.

-Many residents responded in the Questionnaire to 'what facilities they would like to see and use' with requests for a swimming pool; some also requested gym and tennis facilities.
+32.3 Many residents responded in the Questionnaire to 'what facilities they would like to see and use' with requests for a swimming pool; some also requested gym and tennis facilities.
 The town would support further development of such facilities if available for community access and use, and if there is adequate resource for long term management and maintenance.

-Policy CO2 emphasises the importance of retaining existing open space, sports and recreational buildings and land.
+32.4 Policy CO2 emphasises the importance of retaining existing open space, sports and recreational buildings and land.